ReachableCEO/MarkdownResume-Pipeline-ClientExample/README.md

 In the build directory:

+- build-demo.sh - End to end self contained build example for testing the repository after changes to templates.
-- build.sh - Builds three assets:
+- build-pipeline-server.sh - Used by client repository to builds three assets:
   - PDF/Word for submitting to job portals
   - PDF/Word for submitting to end clients (strips cover sheet/contact info)
   - PDF of the candidate information sheet.